Areas of Expertise

 Eye Movement Desensitization & Reprocessing (EMDR)

-Brainspotting (BSP) works with the deep brain and the body through its direct access to the autonomic and limbic systems within the body’s central nervous system.
+Brainspotting (BSP) works with the deep brain and the body through its direct access to the autonomic and limbic systems within the central nervous system.
 It gives us a tool to locate, process, and release experiences that are typically out of reach of the conscious brain, including things that we often struggle to put into thoughts and words.
-BSP taps into the body’s natural self-scanning abilities to process and release areas that are in a state of survival mode.
+BSP taps into the body’s natural self-scanning abilities to process and release areas that are in a survival state.
 This treatment offers profound psychological, emotional, and physical healing.
 Learn more here.

 "Just where you are - that's the place to start." - Pema Chödrön